truemagic-coder/nemo-agent/README.md

 `nemo-agent "Create a fizzbuzz script"`

-## Cloud Install
+## Cloud-Ready
 * RunPod is the recommended hosting provider for RTX 4090 compute - [setup link](https://docs.runpod.io/tutorials/pods/run-ollama)

 ## Limitations

-* Currently due to `mistral-nemo` issues cannot codegen for APIs like Flask and FastAPI.
+* LLM codegen issues mean that web APIs like Flask and FastAPI are not supported.
-* Due to `mistral-nemo` model IQ limits keeping to simple tasks is required.
+* LLM reasoning limits mean keeping tasks simple is required.

 ## How It Works

-Nemo Agent uses the mistral-nemo LLM to interpret your task description.
-It generates a project structure and necessary files based on the task.
-The AI writes Python code to implement the requested functionality.
-Nemo Agent can execute various development tasks like creating virtual environments, installing dependencies, and running tests.
+Nemo Agent leverages `mistral-nemo`, `Ollama`, `phidata`, `poetry`, `pytest`, `pylint`, and other libraries to build a complete working solution for your task.

 ## Requirements
 * Python 3.9 or higher